tinacms/tina.io/content/blog/tina-is-in-beta.md

 This allows for more simplest queries that don't require disambiguation, we believe this will allow you as a developer to craft queries with ease.

 If you used the Alpha of Tina you might want to read this article the team put together to explain all of the [changes and how to migrate](https://tina.io/docs/tina-cloud/migration-overview/).

+## Give Us Feedback!
+The whole team is truly excited to enter Beta phase and hope you will check it out and give us honest feedback.
+We wanna hear about your projects, let us know how Tina Cloud can help your team make progress.

+To keep up to date with Tina goings-on make sure to follow @tina_cms and @james_r_perkins on Twitter.

+Stay tuned for further improvements, features, community-built projects and more!